IPTnet/ipt_connect/CONTRIBUTING.md

 3. Install useful Git-related tools:

-*You may skip the step, but is is recommended that you install them.*
+*You may skip this step, but is is recommended that you install them.*
 *In case of skipping, you are able to do it later.*

 ```bash